 Once constructed, operation and maintenance on the proposed DMPRC could also result in potential adverse effects to RCW, although to a more minor degree.
 Strategic placement of berms will be attempted to reduce rounds from impacting RCW clusters and/or habitat may further reduce potential effects.
 In addition, there is the possibility of cluster abandonment in various RCW clusters in and around the range due to various types of disturbance (firing ordnance, damage to foraging habitat, and increased noise, etc.).
-Fort Benning will apply for incidental take of RCW clusters and/or trees in the Biological Assessment.
+Fort Benning has identified the potential for take (or loss) of three active clusters and four planned recruitment sites.
+Refer to the DMPRC Mitigation and Monitoring Plan (Appendix J) for additional details.
 Overall, this alternative could result in potential significant adverse effects.

 Fort Benning proposes reclaiming RCW clusters and habitat in the A20 ordnance impact area to further minimize the potential adverse effects, if feasible.
 Access to the previously inaccessible active clusters (i.e., those clusters that are on the borders of the A20 ordnance impact area that are not currently counted as part of Fort Benning's population and towards Fort Benning's recovery goal for the RCW) would be required.
-The number of clusters that Fort Benning proposes to reclaim in the A20 ordnance impact area is currently estimated at ten clusters and the appropriate habitat to manage them.
+The number of clusters that Fort Benning proposes to reclaim in the A20 ordnance impact area is currently estimated at seven clusters, in addition to the appropriate habitat on which to manage them.
 Further consultation with USFWS is required to concur with this proposal.
-UXO clearance of portions of the A20 ordnance impact area would be required.
+Clearance of UXO from portions of the A20 ordnance impact area would be required.
 Access to the RCW clusters and habitat remaining in the Alternative III area would also be required.
 This mitigation option would also require that agreements be created between Range Division and EMD personnel to ensure that management opportunities/days are established.
 Protecting lands off the Installation that could sustain RCWs is an option that was considered; however, it was deemed infeasible due to the lack of existing lands proximate to the Installation that would provide the needed quality habitat.

-Additional mitigation for the potential construction, operation, and maintenance impacts on RCW would include staffing two (2) new positions for RCW monitoring/management (with at least 5-year terms), to include management of the newly-available clusters in the A20 ordnance impact area and monitoring the clusters within the construction area and, when completed, the area surrounding the newly constructed DMPRC during its routine operation and maintenance.
+Additional mitigation for the potential construction, operation, and maintenance impacts on RCW would include staffing approximately two (2) new positions for RCW monitoring/management (with at least 5-year terms), to include management of the newlyavailable clusters in the A20 ordnance impact area and monitoring the clusters within the construction area and, when completed, the area surrounding the newly constructed DMPRC during its routine operation and maintenance.
 Obtaining supplemental funding to accelerate and support projects associated with population growth strategies, including funding for longleaf pine underplanting and restoration, forest plan modeling, landscape scale fertilization plan, etc., would also be important for achieving the Fort Benning RCW Recovery Goal, but is proposed as optional mitigation at this time.

-Gaining access to ten active, known RCW clusters in the A20 ordnance impact area would be the primary means of mitigating the adverse effects of this alternative.
+Gaining access to seven active, known RCW clusters in the A20 ordnance impact area would be the primary means of mitigating the adverse effects of this alternative.
 These are RCW clusters previously not under management due to UXO and range activities.
-Mitigation should also include augmenting the ten clusters in the A20 area with cavity inserts or drilled cavities if signs of cluster abandonment begins, which would be detected via monitoring.
-Internal (Fort Benning) translocation efforts for the ten clusters in the A20 area may also be conducted if cluster demographics indicate decline or abandonment.
+Mitigation should also include augmenting the seven clusters in the A20 area with cavity inserts or drilled cavities if signs of cluster abandonment begins, which would be detected via monitoring.
+Internal (Fort Benning) translocation efforts for the seven clusters in the A20 area may also be conducted if cluster demographics indicate decline or abandonment.
 These actions may also be needed for the clusters in the vicinity of the range footprint.